Five Fellows Collaborate to Tackle the Public Health Implications of Industrial Food Animal Production

 In the last year, this fabulous five have published several papers on the relationship between food animal production practices and antimicrobial resistance, a topic that the Center has continued to help bring to the spotlight over the last 20 years.
 The first of these papers was published in 2021.
 All three papers use government data for bacteria isolated from packages of meat from the grocery store, referred to as “retail meat” in the papers.
 The team used information from the package labels to learn as much as possible about the production origins of each package of meat.
 They used that information in tandem with data on bacterial sampling and antibiotic resistance testing, allowing them to answer key food safety and policy-relevant questions, such as “Does meat with the labels ‘United States Department of Agriculture Certified Organic’ or ‘No antibiotics ever’ contain fewer antibiotic resistant bacteria than conventionally produced meat?” and “Does how far a package of meat travels between a meatpacking plant and your grocery store have implications for how likely the package is to contain multi-drug resistant bacteria?”

 “Our complex animal agriculture industry is not a monolith in animal husbandry, processing, and product handling practices.
-These studies begin the journey to help consumers understand potential exposures when they’re at the meat counter,” says Innes, a health science policy analyst at USDA, Center for Drug Evaluation and Research.
+These studies begin the journey to help consumers understand potential exposures when they’re at the meat counter,” says Innes, a health science policy analyst at FDA, Center for Drug Evaluation and Research.
 “Further, we hope that our work continues the conversation and collaboration with industry and policymakers to identify and quantify factors that could attribute to antimicrobial resistant bacteria development and dissemination among the general population.”

 The poultry industry has made quite a few changes to how they raise chickens, likely in response to consumer demand, state and federal statutes, and the work of advocacy organizations that have been informed by evidence generated by CLF’s research teams.
 Drugs that are important to human health are less likely to be misused by the US poultry industry, which means that there is hope for preserving their usefulness for fighting human infections.
 The swine and cattle industries are moving more slowly—it remains to be seen if they will follow suit.